-In 2021, work began to create a reporting system showing the 'green spend' - the share of sustainable products within the volume of items bought and sold.
-This is intended to enable our customers to measure and report their progress towards sustainable procurement in indirect procurement over time and compare it to their targets.
-In 2023, customers will be invited to beta-test the reporting system.
+sustainable products within the volume of items bought and sold.
+In future this will enable our customers to measure and report their progress towards sustainable procurement in indirect procurement over time and compare it to their targets.
+In 2022, we recognised the necessity to enhance our technical infrastructure to allow data to be preserved when orders are placed.
+Moreover, the quality of certification data needs to be improved.
+Only then can a beta test of the reporting system be carried out.
+Efforts towards this will continue in 2023 and 2024.